jojoxiaojing/RabbitRunningGame/README.md

-This is a rabbit running game based on HTML and Javascript To see this project demo, click https://jojoxiaojing.github.io/RabbitRunningGame/index.html
+This is a rabbit running game based on HTML and Javascript.
+To play this game, click here! https://jojoxiaojing.github.io/RabbitRunningGame/index.html